dakshbamola/compiler_design/README.md

 Then you'll have to run `gcc lex.yy.c` command.
 A new file will be created.

+For yacc file you will have to run it first by `yacc -d file_name.y` command.

+Then you'll have to run `gcc lex.yy.c y.tab.c` command.

 Lastly run `./a.out` to run your program.

+*Note:* When using both yacc and lex file first run `yacc -d file_name.y` command then run `lex file_name.l` command then proceed with `gcc lex.yy.c y.tab.c` and finally `./a.out` to run program.

 Some function that we will be using